sbtseiji/bblconverter/README.md

   <dt ><code>-i INFILE, --infile INFILE</code></dt>
   <dd>The file path of the input file.
 Either .bbl or .yml</dd>
   <dt ><code>-o OUTFILE, --outfile OUTFILE</code></dt>
   <dd>File path of the output file.
 Either .tex, .md, or .docx.
 The extension of the output file name determines the destination format.
-If no output file is specified, the conversion result is output to a file with the same name as the input file and a .tex extension.</dd>
+If no output file is specified, the conversion result is output to a file with the same name as the input file and a .tex extension.
+If the output file is .yml or .yaml file, then the YAML bib file converted from .bbl will be exported.</dd>
   <dt ><code>-y YAML, --yaml YAML</code></dt>
   <dd>File path of the bibliography formatter YAML.</dd>
   <dt ><code>-b, --bibitem</code></dt>